tonysamperi/ts-luxon/docs/intl.md

 ### Out-of-the-box behavior

-By default, the `locale` property of a new DateTime or Duration is the system locale.
+By default the `locale` property of a new DateTime or Duration is the system locale.
 On a browser, that means whatever the user has their browser or OS language set to.
 On Node, that usually means en-US.

 As a result, `DateTime#toLocaleString`, `DateTime#toLocaleParts`, and other human-readable-string methods like `Info.months` will by default generate strings in the user's locale.

 However, note that `DateTime.fromFormat` and `DateTime#toFormat` fall back on en-US.
 That's because these methods are often used to parse or format strings for consumption by APIs that don't care about the user's locale.
 So we need to pick a locale and stick with it, or the code will break depending on whose browser it runs in.
 There's an exception, though: `DateTime#toFormat` can take "macro" formats like "D" that produces localized strings as part of a larger string.
-These _do_ default to the system locale because their entire purpose is to be provide localized strings.
+These *do* default to the system locale because their entire purpose is to be provide localized strings.

 ### Setting the default